ptarau/AgenticProlog/README.md

 the additions in components/src

-More to come, the focus is on components/agents, see also papers in folder docs for where we a re heading.
+More to come, the focus is on components/agents, see also papers in folder docs for where we are heading.

 Next, Prolog adaptors and the Prolog agents will be added to the framework.